CZ-NIC/pz/README.md

 ## Handling nested quotes
 To match every line that has a quoted expressions and print out the quoted contents, you may serve yourself of Python triple quotes.
-In the example below, an apostrophe is used to delimite the `COMMAND` flag.
-If we used an apostrophe in the text, we had have to slash it.
+In the example below, an apostrophe is used to delimit the `COMMAND` flag.
+If we used an apostrophe in the text, we would have to slash it.
 Instead, triple quotes might improve readability.
 ```bash
 echo -e 'hello "world".' | pz 'match(r"""[^"]*"(.*)".""", s)' # world
 ```